The ultimate goal is zero fatalities.

 Write Up:

-Poor driver behavior remains a primary factor in fatal crashes, which proves difficult for MoDOT to control.
-Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are very helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
-The challenges for MoDOT remain many, with changing driver behaviors at the top.
+Poor driver behavior is the primary factor in fatal crashes and is the largest challenge MoDOT faces to reduce fatalities in work zones.
+Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.

 Purpose of Measure: